 Why Going Outside is So Good For You

-Need more convincing to spend more time outdoors this spring?
-Going outside also boasts amazing benefits for your physical health and well-being.
+Going outside boasts amazing benefits for your physical health and well-being.
 Even better, the research shows most of these perks start accruing at 120 minutes a week.
 That’s just about 17 minutes a day!

 Below are six of the biggest reasons why going outside is so freaking good for you.
 Enjoy.